 What you can do is connect the two Identity Providers, which is the process called 'federation'.

 Here the 10Duke Identity Provider would delegate authentication to Active Directory (via the AD add-on called Active Directory Federation Services) and 'trust' that AD has authenticated the employee correctly and then allowed her access to the DesignX application without her having to re-enter the username and password for the DesignX application.

 In this context, the terms 'federation', 'federated identity', and 'federated identity management' can all be used synonymously.

 Federated identity management increases the security of the overall connected systems and simplifies the login process improving organisational productivity.

-In addition to improving the usability of the DesignX application and making it easier for the employee of GlobalCo to access it, identity federation also serves to increase the security of the overall (now connected) systems.
+Going back to the example from earlier: in addition to improving the usability of the DesignX application and making it easier for the employee of GlobalCo to access it, identity federation also serves to increase the security of the overall (now connected) systems.
 This is because there is a single database of usernames and passwords, rather than two.

 Provided this first database is adequately and properly secured, the system itself is more secure.
 Additionally, in this case, AD remains as a single point of user provisioning (and de-provisioning).
 If an employee leaves GlobalCo and she is removed from AD, she will no longer be able to access the DesignX application.

 Having federated identity implemented is also a time-saver.
 Imagine there are 10 or 20 applications that an employee needs daily, some of them might be modern cloud applications, but some of them are applications installed on-premise.
 For each of those applications, the employee must have a username and a password.
 To memorize 10 or 20 sets of credentials is not easy.
 It is only human to resort to using the same credentials for many of those applications, but that is a security concern and often forbidden by the company and you'll end up trying to memorize what password variant you're using for which application, losing time that could have been spent actually working.
 With federated identity only one set of credentials can be used, this time with one, strong password.